-Of course, in extreme cases, negative peer pressure may coerce otherwise “good” adolescences to engage in criminal activity.
-However, as you can see from the general effects outlined by Reach Out, peer pressure doesn’t necessarily have to be a bad thing.
-In other words, your peers may influence your academic performance, your fashion sense, or any other aspects of your life for the better as well as for, the worse.
+In extreme cases, negative peer pressure may coerce otherwise “good” adolescents to engage in criminal activity.
+However, the general effects of peer pressure don’t necessarily have to be a bad thing.
+In other words, your peers may positively influence your academic performance.
+They may improve your sense of fashion.
+And, they may even push you to try something new you otherwise wouldn’t have but find you actually enjoy or are good at.
+And, the same can be said for any other aspect of your life.
+For the better as well as for, the worse.

-In her article The Effects of Peer Pressure on Teenagers, published on LiveStrong.com, Karen Kleinschmidt discusses ways in which teenagers can set positive examples for each other.
+In the article The Effects of Peer Pressure on Teenagers, published on LiveStrong.com, Karen Kleinschmidt agrees with these sentiments by discussing ways in which teenagers can set positive examples for each other.
 For instance, to “pressure” one another to succeed.
-For example, she states, “a teenager who is hesitant about joining the drama club might be more likely to take a chance when pressured by peers.
+Karen states that “a teenager who is hesitant about joining the drama club might be more likely to take a chance when pressured by peers.
 If friends say, ‘come on, we’re all joining’ or ‘you have natural talent.
-I think you’d be perfect for that role,’ the teen’s confidence may increase”.
-And, who knows, maybe they might find or develop a hidden talent they didn’t know they had.
-Or, it helps build self-confidence to go on to achieve many great things in their life.
+I think you would be perfect for that role,’ the teen’s confidence may increase”.
+Besides, who knows, by trying something you otherwise wouldn’t you may find or develop a hidden talent you didn’t know you have.
+Furthermore, it could also help to build self-confidence enabling you to go on to achieve many great things in your own life.

 See also: How to Deal With Peer Pressure Like a Seasoned Pro.